Longfei-CLF/coursework-1-Longfei-CLF/comp0035_coursework2.md

 US01: As a geologist I want to tailor and save my preferences of types of charts so that I can save time on preparing and visualizing data.
 US02: As a geologist I want to filter the data on the charts so that I can easily see the trend of my parcitularly interested volcano.
 US03: As a geologist I want to subscribe my particular interested volocano and receive the notifications if it has a new eruption so that I can update my model with new and full data.
-US04: As a government scientist, I want to receive alerts if the eruption frequency exceeds my thershold value so that I do not need to refresh and inverstigate national volocano data by myself.
+US04: As a government scientist, I want to receive alerts if the eruption frequency exceeds my thershold value so that I do not need to refresh and monitor national volocano data by myself.

 #### Login
-US05: As a geologist I want to be able to register and login with my eduaction account through SSO (Single Sign-On) so that I can access the data for free.
+US05: As a geologist worked in UCL, I want to be able to register and login with my eduaction account through SSO (Single Sign-On) so that I can access the data for free.

 Non-functional